 The other sun-bathing spot is located at the end of Piran’s Promenade (Prešernovo nadbrežje), in a lovely cliffside setting.
 It is also a pebble beach, but if you prefer you can put your towels on the side of the rocky pavement.
-There is no trees around to provide the relief from the sun though, unless you find a spot by the wall to get some shade at a right time of the day 😉
+There are no trees around to provide relief from the sun though unless you find a spot by the wall to get some shade at the right time of the day 😉

-But the good thing is you are right next to the cafes and restaurants, so you can get yourself a take away meal or coffee!
-Funny thing: we had to get our take away coffee in a regular cafe cups as they didn’t have any paper ones.
+But the good thing is you are right next to the cafes and restaurants, so you can get yourself a takeaway meal or coffee!
+Funny thing: we had to get our takeaway coffee in regular cafe cups as they didn’t have any paper ones.
 And the owner of the cafe trusted us enough to let us take the cups with us to the beach and bring them back later 🙂

 Piran’s streets are incredibly quaint and lovely, colourful houses and narrow alleyways might make you feel like you’re in Italy or French Riviera.